RajaniSrNair/Farm-Waste-Management-Application_V0/README.md

-SproutFlux — Version 0 (App Skeleton + Core Navigation)

-SproutFlux is an iOS mobile application designed to help The Six Farms efficiently capture, classify, store, and analyze farm waste.
-The long-term goal is to integrate Azure cloud storage and AI-powered waste classification to replace manual, paper-based waste logging.

-Version 0 represents the foundation layer of the app — a runnable, clean UI structure that sets up the navigation and prepares the app for later functionality.

-What SproutFlux iOS Application Will Eventually Do

-SproutFlux is designed to help farm staff and managers:

-Log waste events with photos

-Automatically classify waste using Azure AI Vision

-Store waste records in Azure Cosmos DB + Blob Storage

-View weekly waste insights and analytics

-Receive notifications when waste exceeds thresholds

-What’s Completed in v0

-Version 0 includes the essential UI skeleton:

-✔️ Implemented

-A runnable SwiftUI app with a clean green theme

-Tab-based navigation

-Log Waste tab

-Dashboard tab

-Basic screen layouts

-Placeholder elements to be replaced later

-Consistent color scheme, navigation, and structure

-❗ Not Implemented Yet (Planned for Later Versions)

-Authentication

-Waste logging functionality

-Azure backend integration

-AI image classification

-Dashboard analytics

-Role-based access

-Notifications

-🧭 Screens in v0
-Log Waste Screen

-Displays a placeholder “Start Logging” button

-Sets the stage for the future waste logging workflow

-Dashboard Screen

-Shows placeholder text “No data yet”

-Prepares layout for future data charts

-🛠 Tech Stack

-Swift, SwiftUI

-Xcode (iOS 17+)

-MVVM-ready structure

-📁 Recommended Folder Structure
+# 🌱 SproutFlux — Version 0

+SproutFlux is an iOS mobile application designed to help **The Six Farms** efficiently record, classify, and analyze farm waste.
+The long-term goal is to replace paper-based waste tracking with an intelligent system that integrates **Azure backend services**, **AI-powered image classification**, and **real-time insights** for farm managers.

+Version **0** serves as the foundational skeleton of the app — establishing the core navigation structure and visual layout that will evolve into a fully functional system.

+---

+## 🚀 App Overview

+SproutFlux is being built to:

+- Capture waste entries quickly and intuitively
+- Classify waste using **Azure AI Vision**
+- Store data in **Azure Cosmos DB + Blob Storage**
+- Provide weekly insights and dashboards
+- Support staff vs. manager roles
+- Send notifications when waste exceeds thresholds

+Version 0 lays the groundwork for all of this.

+---

+## ✔️ What’s Completed in v0

+### **Implemented**
+- Clean, runnable SwiftUI application
+- Consistent color theme (green, farm-inspired)
+- Tab-based navigation:
+  - **Log Waste** tab
+  - **Dashboard** tab
+- Placeholder UI screens
+- Initial project structure ready for MVVM expansion

+### **Not Implemented Yet**
+*(These will come in later versions)*
+- Authentication
+- Waste entry form
+- Image picker
+- Azure backend integration
+- AI image classification
+- Dashboard charts
+- Notifications
+- Manager/staff role separation

+---

+## 🖥️ Screens Included in v0

+### **Log Waste (Placeholder)**
+A simple action button preparing for the future data-entry workflow.

+### **Dashboard (Placeholder)**
+Area reserved for charts, summaries, and insights.

+---

+## 🛠 Tech Stack
+- Swift
+- SwiftUI
+- Xcode (iOS 17+)
+- MVVM-ready project layout

+---

+## 📁 Folder Structure
 SproutFlux-v0
  ├── SproutFlux_App_Rajani_Final_Project_V0App.swift
  ├── ContentView.swift